tkLayout/tkLayout/geometries/CMS_Phase2/readme.txt

 OT367_200_IT4025.cfg  OT Version 3.6.7 <- like version 3.6.6, but with small adjustments from Nick (WORK IN PROGRESS!!!)
-                                            Outer Radius reduced from 1103 mm to 1100 mm bigDelta increased from 15.35 mm to 15.65 mm (a suggested inwards shift R7 radius by 2.5mm and that of R5 by 0.5mm is NOT implemented here)
-                                          Inner radius for ring 1 should be 229.3 mm Inner radius for ring 3 should be 329.3 mm
+                                            Outer Radius reduced from 1103 mm to 1100 mm bigDelta increased from 15.35 mm to 15.65 mm A suggested inwards shift R7 radius by 2.5mm and that of R5 by 0.5mm is NOT implemented here the disk stretch was implemented instead in order to obtain inner radius for ring 1 to be 229.3 mm inner radius for ring 3 to be 329.3 mm
+                                            FIX: rOverlap is set to 0

+OT567_200_IT4025.cfg  OT Version 5.6.7 <- like version 3.6.7, but leaving the two TEDD sections free to be different
+                                            this allows to remove one ring more from TEDD2 Requirement to reach 229 mm and 329 mm with innermost ring is obtained by setting different zError: in TEDD1 zError=139.5mm and TEDD2 zError=283mm

+OT568_200_IT4025.cfg  OT Version 5.6.8 <- like version 5.6.7, but replacing one 2S ring with 2 PS rings
+                                            Requirement to reach 229 mm and 329 mm with innermost ring is obtained by setting different zError: in TEDD1 zError=139.5mm and TEDD2 zError=176.83mm